What Is The Best Camera For Food Photography?

 FujiFilm XT3

 My very first camera was a Nikon DSLR and I’ve loved shooting with the Nikon brand for several years.
 However, there comes a time when photographers might want to switch things up.
+And, when that time came for me, I was incredibly curious about the FujiFilm cameras.

-When that time came for me, I was incredibly curious about the FujiFilm cameras.
-They’re much smaller cameras, lightweight and easy for me to take on location.
-I am all about simplifying where I can. 😉
+FujiFilm cameras are much smaller cameras, lightweight and easy for me to take on location.

 SPECS FOR FUJIFILM XT3